Back To Main Menu

 4. After verification of documents, proceed to make payment of the Application Fee at the cashier counter in NAFA.

-4. You will need to attend the admission test or audition at NAFA with the required materials as indicated on the test advisory.
 Applicants with English Language score 4 or 5 will be required to attend an interview at a later date.

 FINANCIAL MATTERS